SarthakRana21/python-script-to-crosscheck-ga-events/README.md

 `with open("{path}", "r") as f1, open("{path}", "r") as f2:`

  save the script.
+ .

  *note: copy paste the parameters that are needed to be checked in textfile1 and from which it needs to be checked, copy paste on textfile2*
+.

 to run the script, open `cmdprompt` or `terminal` and enter the following command

 `python3 checker.py` if this gives error then enter `python checker.py`

+when you run the script it will output the missing parameter saved in textfile2

+and if no parameter is missing then it will output `set()`